-“This was too major for me to handle alone, and my trainees aren’t ready for this kind of mission just yet,” continued the Peacemaker.
-As Christopher Smith, he had been training out of his Swiss headquarters a crack team of commandos to carry on for him ever since an injury during the Crisis on Infinite Earths had forced the Peacemaker to confront his mortality. (*) Having begun his action-hero career over twenty years ago when his hair was already graying, Smith had decided that it was no longer feasible to continue fighting crime and terrorism now that he had reached his sixties.
-His new team of commandos, unofficially known as the Peacemakers, would one day continue his fight, allowing him to retire to an advisory role. (*) Still, there were times when the original Peacemaker was needed.
+“This was too major for me to handle alone, and none of my trainees are ready for this kind of mission just yet,” continued the Peacemaker.
+As Christopher Smith, he had been training a handpicked team of elite soldiers to carry on for him ever since an injury during the Crisis on Infinite Earths had forced the Peacemaker to confront his mortality. (*) Having begun his action-hero career over twenty years ago when his hair was already graying, Smith had decided that it was no longer feasible to continue fighting crime and terrorism now that he had reached his sixties.
+He hoped that some, if not all, of his trainees could one day carry on his fight, allowing him to retire to an advisory role.
+Still, there were times when the original Peacemaker was needed.
 “Something very big is going down in the USSR.
 A real action-hero brawl is going on.
 My friend Agent X managed to slip word to me through our mutual connections.”

 “Are you saying the commies are being attacked, too?” asked Captain Atom as the semiretired Sentinel drew closer.

 “Agent X says the same kind of turmoil is happening there, but the attackers are human, not inhuman,” explained the Peacemaker.
 “Still, they correspond to mythical types.
 That’s the real connection.
 If you remember, Captain, we faced a similar situation in Europe last Christmas.”

 “Yes, I remember.
 That was the case that brought the Paragons together,” noted Captain Atom. (*) “Could my old foe Drako be behind this as well?”